 Perfect eyesight without glasses, William H. Bates, 1919

-I hope this reading has been helpful to you.
+I hope this reading has been helpful to you to improve vision.

 Don’t hesitate to react in the comments to give your opinion on the article and provide additional information to improve it.